- CLASS: Arthropoda (Arthropods)

 - ORDER: Phasmida

-- FAMILIES: Highly variable; entomologists are still working on grouping these animals
+- FAMILIES: Highly variable; entomologists are still working on grouping these insects

 - SPECIES: Around 3,000

 Other defenses are easier to spot, as with the Peruvian fire stick.
-This species releases a milky white substance that is an irritant to predators.
+It releases a milky white substance that is an irritant to predators.
 As a result, they have the memorable red, black, and yellow colors of a distasteful—or disagreeable—insect.

 HABITAT AND DIET